sammagid/sammagid.github.io/content/thesis.md

   <figcaption>My current tool for navigating the model's latent space</figcaption>
 </figure>

 Updates to my thesis project will be posted on this page.
-Feel free to reach out to me [here](mailto:contactsammagid@gmail.com?body=(I%20use%20this%20proxy%20email%20to%20avoid%20spam%20caused%20by%20email%20scraping.)) with any questions!
+You can find the slides from my thesis proposal presentation [here](/presentation.pdf).
+Feel free to reach out with any questions!